 The growing demand for liquid screed has been party determined by the increased demand for underfloor heating systems and for a solution that is quicker to deliver, more cost effective to supply and provides enhanced performance.

 Generally, it can be laid substantially thinner than conventional materials.
-It flows into whatever shape is required whilst filling all gaps and voids and it is accurately laser levelled to a precision of equal to or better than surface regularity SR2.
-With almost twice the thermal conductivity of a traditional, thicker screed any underfloor heating system which sits within the screed wastes very little heat and offers reduced fuel consumption.
+It flows into whatever shape is required whilst filling all gaps and voids and it is accurately laser-levelled to a precision of equal to or better than surface regularity SR2.
+With almost twice the thermal conductivity of a traditional, thicker screed, any underfloor heating system which sits within the screed wastes very little heat and offers reduced energy consumption.

 The demand for liquid screed has also been heightened as it offers a finished floor surface that has extremely low shrinkage; that does not curl and that minimises the risk of cracking.

 This new generation floor screed is pump applied (we do have a screed pump for hire service if that’s of interest) and combined with the reduced thickness up to 1000m² can easily be laid in a day.
 The resulting surface is ready to walk on within 24 to 48 hours, so providing minimal disturbance to other trades on site.
 Combined with the flexibility to force dry the floor, these factors all contribute to reduced project timelines.